AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 For example, `/banner\d+/$third-party` this rule will apply the regular expression `banner\d+` to all third-party requests.
 Exclusion rule with regular expression looks like this: `@@/banner\d+/`.

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** AdGuard Safari and AdGuard for iOS do not fully support regular expressions because of [Content Blocking API restrictions](https://webkit.org/blog/3476/content-blockers-first-look/) (look for "The Regular expression format" section).
+> AdGuard Safari and AdGuard for iOS do not fully support regular expressions because of [Content Blocking API restrictions](https://webkit.org/blog/3476/content-blockers-first-look/) (look for "The Regular expression format" section).

 ### Wildcard support for TLD (top-level domains) {#wildcard-for-tld}